danmca19/BigQuery-SCD2-LTV-Impact-Analysis/README.md

 ## ✅ Business Recommendations

-Retention Strategy → Double down on loyalty programs for low-risk customers.
+#### Retention Strategy
+**Insight**: Customers in this segment show the highest LTV and strong retention, making them the most valuable group.
+The marginal cost of retention is low compared to the lifetime return.
+**Recommendation**: Invest in loyalty programs, exclusive perks, and tailored engagement initiatives to maximize their long-term value.

-Credit & Fraud Controls → Apply strict credit rules for high-risk customers; allow reactivation only when ROI justifies.
+#### Credit & Fraud Controls
+**Insight**: High-risk customers generate the lowest LTV and display higher churn probability, with retention costs often exceeding potential ROI.
+**Recommendation**: Apply strict credit limits, strengthen fraud monitoring, and minimize retention investment—focusing resources only when the expected return justifies it.

+#### Upselling Medium Risk
+**Insight**: Medium-risk customers maintain a moderate LTV but represent the largest growth opportunity.
+Historical patterns show that customers who moved from High → Medium increased their LTV by +20%.
-Upselling Medium Risk → Focus on cross-sell and upsell campaigns to transition them toward low-risk.
+**Recommendation**: Prioritize cross-sell and upsell campaigns, product bundles, and targeted promotions to transition these customers toward the low-risk segment.

-Early Warning System → Automate alerts on risk_segment changes (especially Low → High).
+#### Early Warning System

-Predictive Modeling → Leverage SCD2 history as features for advanced LTV forecasting models.
+**Insight**: Transitions such as Medium → High are frequent and strongly associated with declining LTV, serving as early churn signals.
+**Recommendation**: Implement real-time alerts on risk_segment changes, especially when customers move to higher risk levels, enabling proactive measures such as renegotiations, discounts, or dedicated support.